Agriculture in Ireland

 Figure 8.
 Components of family farm income on dairy farms 2016 & 2017

 Overview of the cattle rearing system

-The value of output on these farms was maintained in 2016 despite lower cattle prices due to increased volumes of cattle held.
-The value of direct payments on Cattle Rearing farms was up 10 percent on the level in 2015 due to increased receipts from participation in GLAS and the Beef Data and Genomic Programmes.
+The value of output on these farms grew in 2016 due largely to improved cattle pricesin 2017.
+The value of direct payments on Cattle Rearing farms was mareginally lower (-1%) on the level 2016 level .

 Overview of the cattle other system

-The value of output increased on these farms despite lower finished cattle prices.
-Higher volumes of cattle as well as lower prices for younger cattle purchased in allowed the value of output net of subsidies to increase by 2%.
-The value of direct payments was up 2% on 2015.
-Input expenditure was up slightly in 2016, with direct costs unchanged on 2015 and overhead costs up by 2%.
+The value of output increased on these farms increased due to marginally higher finished cattle prices and increased production volumes.
+The value of direct payments was up 1% on 2016.
+Input expenditure was 3% higher in 2017, with direct costs up significantly on 2016 (+5%) while overhead costs increased by only 1%.

 Overview of the sheep farm system

-Total farm gross output declined by 1 percent on Sheep farms, despite a 2 percent increase in direct payments receipts.
-Lamb prices decreased by 2 percent in 2016 and the average flock size was more or less unchanged.
-The contraction in gross output value was largely driven by lower sheep and cattle prices.
-Overall input expenditure on Sheep farms was stable in 2016 with higher direct costs of production offset by lower overhead costs of production.
+Total farm gross output was largely unchanged Sheep farms, despite a 2 percent increase in Lamb prices..
+Overall input expenditure on Sheep farms was lower in 2017 with direct costs of production significantly lower (-6%) while overhead costs of production grew modestly (+2%).